awslabs/aws-customer-churn-pipeline/README.md

 5. **Step 5** - Once the build succeeds, navigate to Step Functions to verify completion

+Note that as part of the build, it's going to run the Churn Training Pipeline.

 6. **Step 6**- Trigger Inference pipeline.
 Batch Inference can be automated using cron jobs or S3 triggers as per business needs.

 ```shell